Enter the organization's name in the Affiliations field;

 Every data source has its own unique syntax that – oftentimes – is not fully documented.
 Below you will find the most important tips and problems, but to get the best out of the different data sources you need to be prepared to experiment with different search strategies.
 If you find that some things are not working as you expect, please share your findings by sending me an email, so that, collectively, we can improve these instructions.

 Please note: The search syntax below refers to what works best when you search the data source through Publish or Perish.
 This is not always identical to the most effective search syntax in the web interfaces of the respective databases as these might be structured differently.

-Can include affiliation in “the phrase” field, but (like any GS search) this will be matched anywhere in the document, not just as affiliation of an author.
+Can include affiliation in the keyword field using quotes e.g. "Middlesex University", but (like any GS search) this will be matched anywhere in the document, not just as affiliation of an author.
 Hence there is no one-to-one link between author and affiliation.

 Does not support regular affiliation searches by name, but can search by using Affiliation ID, which can be found on the OpenAlex website.